 ON THE BIKE

 Right techniques: Proper braking techniques become all the more critical in wet conditions.
 While a bike with ABS will let you slam the brakes hard on wet roads safely, if your bike doesn't have ABS, you have to be extra careful.
 Again, it's important to be progressive with your inputs.
 Learn to feel what the tyres are doing when you apply the brakes.
-The moment you sense the tyres about to give, ease the pressure on the brakes a little.
+The moment you sense the tyres about to lock, ease the pressure on the brakes a little.
 When riding in the dry, we primarily rely on the front brakes to provide most of the required braking force.
-However, in the wet, it's best to use both front and rear brakes simultaneously so as to not overwhelm any one tyre under braking.
+However, in the wet, it's best to use both front and rear brakes simultaneously, so as to not overwhelm any one tyre under braking.

 Kill speeds: One needs to be extra careful when riding during the first rains of the season, as these tend to leech out the oils and grime from the road surface, making it extra slippery.
 Keeping a lower speed than normal in such conditions is recommended.